would have been supported

 Increase affordable housing production and preservation

-- Expand access to Housing Credits by more efficiently using Private Activity Bond financing
+- Expand access to Housing Credits and more efficiently use Private Activity Bond financing by reducing the bond-financing threshold from 50 percent to 25 percent

 Better serve hard-to-reach areas and populations